 Membership fees are non-refundable and are not transferable to another Y facility.

 Programs Fees are non-refundable.
 A Y credit may be issued in some instances with Program Director approval.
 Requests for credit will be considered on a case by case basis.
 A credit or refund will be issued if a class is cancelled by the Y and a make-up class is not offered.

 A membership may be put on hold due to a medical concern.
 A doctor’s note is required stating the amount of time the individual will require the membership to be on hold.
 Holds will be administered on by full month increments.

 Members receive guest passes yearly based on the membership type.
 Individual memberships receive 3 guest passes and family memberships receive 6 guest passes.
-Members are encouraged to bring relatives, friends, neighbors as guests of the Y. Any guest pass that is not used in a calendar year may be carried over.
+Members are encouraged to bring relatives, friends, neighbors as guests of the Y. Any guest pass that is not used in a calendar year may be carried over for a maximum of two years.
 A guest of the Y will not incur the normal day fee but will be required to pay a drop in fee for any programs.
 Guest passes may be acquired by contacting the front desk during business hours.

 MEMBERSHIP CARD USAGE